SS Heimwehr Danzig: History

 Reichsführer-SS Heinrich Himmler supported this project and sent SS-Obersturmbannführer Hans Friedemann Götze to Danzig.
 Goetze was the commander of the III.
-Sturmbann (Battalion) of the 4th SS-Totenkopfstandarte "Ostmark," established in October 1938 in Berlin-Adlersheim.
+Sturmbann (Battalion) of the 4th SS-Totenkopfstandarte "Ostmark", established in October 1938 in Berlin-Adlersheim.

 The III.
 Sturmbann was strengthened with the help of anti-tank defense forces (the Panzerabwehr-Lehrsturm of the SS- Totenkopfstandarten) as well as about 500 additional volunteers from Danzig who named their new unit SS Sturmbann "Goetze".
 It was formed to conduct police actions in and around Danzig.
 The Danzig SS-men had been members a special SS troop established in July 1939 - the Wachsturmbann "Eimann" - and at the beginning of August this self-named Sturmbann "Goetze" reached the peninsula at the mouth of the Vistula called the Danzig Westerplatte.
 There it hid on German ships, including the naval training ship Schleswig-Holstein.

-The Volksdeutsche (ethnic Germans) in Danzig founded the 1,550-man strong Heimwehr Danzig (Danzig Militia).
+The Volksdeutsche (ethnic Germans) in Danzig founded the 1,550-man strong Heimwehr Danzig.

 On 1 September 1939, German troops attacked Poland.
-The Heimwehr Danzig took part under German Army command and in the process captured the Polish post office after fifteen hours; an event which Günter Grass dedicated a chapter of his novel The Tin Drum to.
-During the attacks, the German forces used ADGZ armoured cars, 75mm and 105mm artillery and flamethrowers against Polish forces armed with pistols, rifles, light machine guns and grenades.
-The SS-Heimwehr Danzig participated in the attack on the Danzig Westerplatte, and already was considered a part of the 3rd SS Totenkopf Division then forming under Theodor Eicke.
-Later, it provided coast guard services in Danzig.
+The Heimwehr Danzig took part in the capture of the Polish post office after fifteen hours; an event which Günter Grass dedicated a chapter of his novel The Tin Drum to.
+During the attacks, the German forces used ADGZ armoured cars, 75mm and 105mm artillery and flamethrowers against Polish employees and defenders within the Post Office armed with pistols, rifles, light machine guns and grenades.
+The SS-Heimwehr Danzig also participated in the attack on the Danzig Westerplatte, Polish Army transit station losing 400 soldiers against only 15 casualities on the Polish Army side.
+Later, it provided coast guard services in the Nazi controlled Danzig/Gdańsk.

 On 8 September members of the SS Heimwehr Danzig killed 33 Polish civilians in the village of Książki.
 Other such militias were also involved in war crimes perpetrated on Polish civilians.

 On 30 September 1939, the Heimwehr became part of the 3rd SS Panzer Division Totenkopf, forming the cadre of its artillery regiment.